ibm-cloud-docs/monitoring/api_token.md

 # Working with IAM tokens
 {: #api_token}

-You can use IAM tokens or Sysdig API tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
+You can use IAM tokens to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API to automate routine tasks and monitor notifications.
 {:shortdesc}

-## Getting an IAM API key
+## Getting an IAM API key through the {{site.data.keyword.cloud_notm}} UI
 {: #api_iam_apikey_get}

 An application programming interface key (API key) is a unique code that is passed in to an API to identify the calling application or user.
 [Learn more](/docs/account?topic=account-manapikey).